marcos-acosta/marcos.ac-v2/src/content/blog/rugb.md

 [^3]: Technically, it should be L\*a\*b\*, and it should be `L*` instead of `L`, etc., but there's no need to be pedantic here.
 [^1]: To be honest, I'm not sure that any of the top 9 scores are legitimate, which would imply that albs in 10th place may still have the top legitimate score, two years later.
 [^2]: It was called Colorrush by [luke](https://github.com/bvvst), but I can't find it anywhere now.
-Strange, because I remember it seemed very high-quality.
+Strange, because I remember it seemed very high-effort.